-WeatherFlow offers our customers the opportunity to view many different models.
+WeatherFlow offers users the opportunity to view many different forecast models.
 Why so many?
 We want you to have the same tools that professional meteorologists use to make a forecast.
-Each model has different strengths.
-Meteorologists are trained to know how each model acts for certain atmospheric situations.
-By watching and comparing these models you can determine and choose which one is best for your particular area or situation.
-Here's a look at a selection of our available models to help you choose which one is best for your application.
+Here's a look at a selection of our available models to help you choose which one is best for your situation.

 These models take a lot of computing power because they resolve the features on a small scale.
 Consequently, the models operate in small areas and short time frames.
 Use these models when looking for information for small features such as beaches and for the short term.